15 Clinical Trial Patient Recruitment Companies (And How to Choose One)

 Clinical trial patient recruitment companies use a range of methods, from digital advertising to community partnerships, to find the right patients for your trial.
 Depending on your trial’s needs, you may want to choose a company with a particular specialty in a therapeutic area or patient population.
 You may also be interested in finding a company that offers additional services, such as developing your prescreener or helping you identify the best site locations for your study.

-When choosing a clinical trial recruitment company, consider each company’s offerings as well as experience in your therapeutic area.
-We’ve included additional questions we recommend asking at the bottom of the below list, as well as a primer on how recruitment companies connect with patients in the first place.
+When choosing a company, consider each company’s offerings as well as experience in your therapeutic area.
+We’ve included additional questions we recommend asking at the bottom of the below list, as well as a primer on how clinical research recruitment companies connect with patients in the first place.

 These 15 clinical trial recruitment companies are the most prominent in the space.
-See which one might be the best fit for your next trial.
+See which one might be the best fit to boost patient enrollment in your next trial.

 With 20 years of experience in the space, Acurian has developed predictive enrollment models to inform recruitment decisions.
 The company also uses patient advisory boards and surveys to get feedback on marketing materials.